Why study in Australia?

 On successful completion of one of our undergraduate nursing degrees, you will be eligible to apply for registration as a Registered Nurse with the NMBA.
 If you complete the Bachelor of Nursing/Bachelor of Midwifery, you will be eligible to apply for registration as a Registered Nurse and a Registered Midwife with the NMBA.

-There is strong demand for nurses across Australia, with job growth on track to exceed government forecasts.
-Over the past five years, there has been high growth across the following roles, according to Australian Government employment projections.
+Over the next five years there is extremely strong job growth projected across the following roles, according to Australian Government employment projections.*

-Graduate in demand — 88% of our undergraduate and 96% of our postgraduate nursing students found full-time employment shortly after graduating, well above the Australian average.*
+Graduate in demand from one of the largest and most reputable nursing schools in Australia.
+90% of our undergraduate and 94% of our postgraduate nursing students found full-time employment shortly after graduating, above the Australian average.^

 I was impressed from the very beginning to see the sophisticated clinical practice labs and the level of education Deakin provided for the nursing students.
 Seminars were interactive, and lecturers were very supportive and friendly.